-For a single ingredient, chayote squash is known by quite a few unique names that include: choko, mango squash, vegetable pear, mirliton, Mexican pear squash, cho-cho, and tayota are just a few.
+For a single ingredient, chayote squash, a member of the gourd family, is known by quite a few unique names that include: choko, mango squash, vegetable pear, mirliton, Mexican pear squash, cho-cho, and tayota are just a few.

 Whatever name you use, it is versatile, nutritious, and well worth getting to know better.

 Chayote (sechium edule) pronounced “chi-yo-tay,” is a type of squash that falls into the category of fruits, much like the tomato, but is treated as a vegetable in the kitchen.
 You might even hear it called a chayote fruit.

 Chayote plants grow on climbing vines, originated in Mexico, and are now grown all over the world in warm climates and are members of the gourd family.
 They are seen in dishes throughout Central and South American cuisines.

 They are pear-shaped, but a bit larger than the pear you are envisioning in your head and take on various shades of pale green.
 The skin of each fruit is somewhat bumpy skin that is perfectly edible and packed with nutrients.
 The flesh of the fruit sits around a single, large pit.
 They look wrinkly.

 In terms of flavor, the chayote is rather mild.
 Think of a less cucumbery, cucumber mixed with slightly less sweet spaghetti squash.
 Sweet, but juicy and fresh.

 The texture is similar to an unripe pear with lots of juicy crunch and crispness.